 Your ship then continues cruising farther south, to the Diego Ramírez Islands, the most southern point of South America and one of the least-explored places on the planet.
-This small archipelago was actually thought to be the southernmost land mass in the world when it was discovered in 1619 by the Spanish Garcia de Nodal expedition.
-Named after the expedition’s cosmographer, the archipelago held this distinction for 156 years, until Captain James Cook’s discovery of the South Sandwich Islands in 1775.
-Weather-permitting, Zodiac cruise around these tussock grass-covered islands to admire the abundant birdlife.
-A designated Important Bird Area, and part of the recently-designated Diego Ramirez Islands and Drake Passage Marine Park, the archipelago is home to millions of breeding seabirds, and an exceptional place for birdwatching.
-Binoculars in hand, birders will marvel at the sight of multiple species of albatross (these islands are the southernmost albatross breeding ground in the world), including black-browed albatross, shy albatross and grey-headed albatross.
-Sightings of dolphins, South American fur seals, and rockhopper, macaroni and Magellanic penguins are also possible here.
+This small archipelago was thought to be the southernmost landmass in the world when it was discovered in 1619 by the Spanish Garcia de Nodal expedition.
+Named after the expedition’s cosmographer, the archipelago held this distinction for 156 years until Captain James Cook discovered the South Sandwich Islands in 1775.
+Weather-permitting, Zodiac cruise around these grass-covered tussock islands to admire the abundant birdlife.
+The archipelago is home to millions of breeding seabirds and an exceptional place for birdwatching.
+Binoculars in hand, birders, marvel at the sight of multiple albatross species (these islands are the southernmost albatross breeding ground in the world), including black-browed albatross, shy albatross, and grey-headed albatross.
+Sightings of dolphins, South American fur seals, rockhopper, macaroni, and Magellanic penguins are also possible.

-If conditions look more promising toward the end of your expedition, this itinerary day may take place after your Antarctic Peninsula exploration.
+If conditions look more promising toward the end of your expedition, this itinerary day may occur after your Antarctic Peninsula exploration.